winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Close your book, laptop.
 Shut down your screen, put aside your mobile, tablet.
 Put away you notes and put an empty clean sheet in front of you.
 All you have is that sheet of paper, one pen and your brain.
 * Write down the Lorentz Transformation and its inverse.
-* Repeat so you don't forget it (for the rest of your life: no one may call him/herself a physicist if he/she does not know the LT by heart ;-) ).
+* Repeat so you don't forget it (for the rest of your life: Every physicist ought to know the LT by heart ;-) ).

 ```